UNIREX: A Unified Learning Framework for Language Model Rationale Extraction: Experiments

-For each raw metric (\eg comp, suff, AUPRC, accuracy), we are given a set of raw scores $Z = \{z_1, z_2, ...\}$.
-Each raw score $z_i \in Z$ corresponds to a different rationale extraction method $i$. $\text{NRG}(z_i)$ captures $z_i$'s relative gain over the worst score in $Z$, normalized w.r.t. score range $\max(Z) - \min(Z)$.
-The definition of ``worst score" depends on whether higher or lower raw scores are better for the given metric.
-If higher raw scores are better (\eg comp, AUPRC, accuracy), then the worst score would be $\min(Z)$, which yields: $\text{NRG}(z_i) = \frac{z_i - \min(Z)}{\max(Z) - \min(Z)}$.
-If lower values are better (\eg sufficiency), then the worst score would be $\max(Z)$, which yields: $\text{NRG}(z_i) = \frac{\max(Z)-z_i}{\max(Z)-\min(Z)}$.
 After computing the individual NRG for each raw metric, we obtain the desiderata NRG scores by averaging the individual NRG scores within each desideratum.
 Let FNRG, PNRG, and TNRG be the desiderata NRG scores for faithfulness, plausibility, and task performance, respectively.
 FNRG is the average of the individual NRG scores for comp and suff; PNRG is the average of the individual NRG scores for AUPRC and TF1; and TNRG is just the individual NRG for the task performance metric (since there is only one task performance metric per dataset).
 Finally, to summarize all of the raw metrics as a single score, we compute the composite NRG (CNRG) by averaging the three desiderata NRG scores: $\text{CNRG} = \frac{\text{FNRG} + \text{PNRG} + \text{TNRG}}{3}$.
 By default, we compute CNRG as an unweighted average of the three desiderata NRG scores, under the assumption that all three desiderata are equally important.
 On the other hand, for situations where certain desiderata are more important than others, we can also compute CNRG as a weighted average.

-Generally, the computation of NRG should involve globally aggregating the raw metrics across all available methods, which is done in the main results (Sec. \ref{sec:experiments:main}).
-However, for a number of more focused experiments (Sec. \ref{sec:experiments:ablation} and \ref{sec:experiments:zs}), only a subset of the available methods are considered.
+Generally, the computation of NRG should involve globally aggregating the raw metrics across all available methods, which is done in the main results (\textsection \ref{sec:experiments:main}).
+However, for a number of more focused experiments (\textsection \ref{sec:experiments:ablation} and \ref{sec:experiments:zs}), only a subset of the available methods are considered.
 Thus, for these experiments, we report the raw metrics instead of NRG (Tables \ref{tab:ablations} and \ref{tab:transfer}).